Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Declare data validation rules and data quality indicators; confront data with them and analyze or visualize the results.
 The package supports rules that are per-field, in-record, cross-record or cross-dataset.
 Rules can be automatically analyzed for rule type and connectivity.
 Supports checks implied by an SDMX DSD file as well.
 See also Van der Loo and De Jonge (2018) , Chapter 6 and the JSS paper (2021) .

-emoji — by Emil Hvitfeldt, 9 months ago
+emoji — by Emil Hvitfeldt, a year ago

 Data and Function to Work with Emojis